Wiles's proof of Fermat's Last Theorem: The Taniyama–Shimura–Weil conjecture

 Separately from anything related to Fermat's Last Theorem, in the 1950s and 1960s Japanese mathematician Goro Shimura, drawing on ideas posed by Yutaka Taniyama, conjectured that a connection might exist between elliptic curves and modular forms.
 These were mathematical objects with no known connection between them.
-Taniyama and Shimura posed the question whether, unbeknownst to mathematicians, the two kinds of object were actually identical mathematical objects, just seen in different ways.
+Taniyama and Shimura posed the question whether, unbeknownst to mathematicians, the two kinds of objects were actually identical mathematical objects, just seen in different ways.

 They conjectured that every rational elliptic curve is also modular.
 This became known as the Taniyama–Shimura conjecture.
 In the West, this conjecture became well known through a 1967 paper by André Weil, who gave conceptual evidence for it; thus, it is sometimes called the Taniyama–Shimura–Weil conjecture.

 By around 1980, much evidence had been accumulated to form conjectures about elliptic curves, and many papers had been written which examined the consequences if the conjecture were true, but the actual conjecture itself was unproven and generally considered inaccessible—meaning that mathematicians believed a proof of the conjecture was probably impossible using current knowledge.

 For decades, the conjecture remained an important but unsolved problem in mathematics.
 Around 50 years after first being proposed, the conjecture was finally proven and renamed the modularity theorem, largely as a result of Andrew Wiles's work described below.